-Effort in the shrimp fishery is closely monitored to not exceed bycatch limits, so if the number of permits were to change, this monitoring could effectively limit how the fishery is prosecuted to keep bycatch to acceptable levels.
-Amendment 14 (GMFMC 2007) established a target effort level in specific areas of the western Gulf ((statistical zones 10-21, 10-30 fathoms (60 to 180 feet)) to protect juvenile red snapper.
+Effort in the shrimp fishery is closely monitored to not exceed bycatch limits, so if the number of permits were to change, this could result in additional measures to limit effort to keep bycatch to acceptable levels.
+Amendment 14 (GMFMC 2007) established a target effort level in specific areas of the western Gulf (statistical zones 10-21, 10-30 fathoms (60 to 180 feet)) to protect juvenile red snapper.
 This target was originally set at 74% less than the effort in the benchmark years of 2001-2003, but reduced in 2012 to 67% less than the benchmark years because the red snapper rebuilding plan was proceeding as planned.
 If effort in the area increases above this target, selected areas of the exclusive economic zone (EEZ) must be closed to shrimp fishing.
 In 2011, the effort level for the area exceeded the original target effort level; however, it was just below the new target effort level, which was in the process of being implemented.
 Any increase in effort over that level would exceed the target and trigger closures.
-In 2014, the effort level was just 0.1% below the target level that would trigger closures (R. Hart, presentation to the Council, October 2015).
+In 2014, the effort level was just 0.1% below the target level that would trigger closures (R. Hart, presentation to the Gulf of Mexico Fishery Management Council (Council), October 2015).